RaphaelCyberOPS/toolbox-cyber/README.md

 ## Prerequisites

 - **Python**: Ensure you have Python (version 3.10 or 3.11) installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).
-- !!!WARNING!!! the toolbox will not work if you had installed python 3.12, make sure you installed Python 3.10 or 3.11.
 - **pip**: Ensure you have pip installed for managing Python packages.
 - **Nmap**: Download and install Nmap from [nmap.org](https://nmap.org/download.html).
 - **Perl**: Some tools may require Perl (for Nikto).
 You can download it from [perl.org](https://www.perl.org/get.html).